 That means securing open food packets in sealed containers, vacuuming and wiping surfaces regularly, and sealing up potential entry points.
 This will help to keep cockroaches where they belong, outside your home.

 Food And Biting Humans

-Cockroaches are omnivores.
+Cockroaches are omnivores and leave Cockroach Bites.
 That means they eat meat and plant matter.
 In short, they can eat almost anything to survive.
 That’s a bonus and one of the reasons they have survived for so many years as a species.

 The fact that they can survive for a month without food, live for two weeks without water, and even live for a week without a head, shows how tough these creatures are.